Defining Wholistic Empathy

 Introduction

-Through this project, we aim to develop the Wholistic Empathy Definition Model, which will bring greater clarity to the concept of empathy and support the growth of the empathy movement.
+Through this project, we aim to develop the Wholistic Empathy Definition Model, which will bring greater clarity to the concept of empathy and support the growth of the Empathy Movement.

-What Makes This Model Unique?
+What Makes The Wholistic Empathy Model Unique?

 Project Methodology